Health Benefits Of Lime Essential Oil: Curing Scurvy

 What Is Lime Essential Oil?

-Lime essential oil is basically a highly concentrated solution created by the extraction of the potent phytonutrients and chemical compounds that naturally occur in the skin (or rind) of the lime fruit as well as the leaves and stems of the lime tree.
+Lime essential oil is basically a highly concentrated solution created by the extraction of the potent phytonutrients and the naturally occurring chemical compounds found in the skin (or rind) of the lime fruit as well as the leaves and stems of the lime tree.
 The oil has a wide variety of uses in a wide variety of industries and is often used as a flavorant in drinks (beverage industry), candy or other foods, household cleaning products and even as an active ingredient in many different cosmetic and hair care products.

 As limes have become a reasonably common ingredient in many dishes, drinks, and other DIY household recipes, they are often readily available year-round, which means that the oil is relatively easy to find and less costly than certain rarer oils such as Ylang Ylang or oils that are expensive to make like Rose oil.
 This means, including it in as many of your household recipes as possible, is a reasonably easy thing to do and won’t cost you a lot of money.

-The essential oil is produced through a process known as steam distillation – one of the oldest methods of distillation known to man and still produces one of the cleanest finished products with no additional chemicals (something that often gets left behind during solvent extraction methods) and has no impurities left in the finished product.
+The essential oil is produced through steam distillation.
+It’s one of the oldest methods of distillation known to man and still produces one of the cleanest finished products with no additional chemicals (something that often gets left behind during solvent extraction methods) and has no impurities left in the finished product.

 Oils produced by this method are the purest forms of the extract available on the market and are most suitable for medicinal, aromatherapeutic and edible purposes.
 Solvent extraction methods produce an extract that would be more suitable for use in cleaning products than oil burners and skin use, so be sure to know how your oil was produced before using it!